andrewhood125/java-sudoku/README.md

 java-soduko
 ===========

-Current state: ComputerPlayer is incomplete and will crash.
-There is a bug transferring user input into a Move object and then onto the board which the x and y will get crossed.
+Current state: Complete.
+ComputerPlayer can be optimized and may not finish on hard puzzles.

 Soduko written in Java.